 Manufacturer: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

 Other versions: This Helena Tynell bubble glass pendant lamp was made in several sizes and models.
 As you can see in the 2 catalogue pictures from 1979.
-They were made as pendant lamp, chandelier with several pendants together, table lamp, wall lamp, floor lamp, ceiling lamp and flush mount.
+They were made as a pendant lamp, a chandelier with several pendants together, a table lamp, a wall lamp, a floor lamp, a ceiling lamp and a flush mount.

 Glashütte Limburg was founded in 1946.
 Today Glashütte Limburg is a member of the Bega group.
 The company still exists and they make beautiful (industrial) lighting.
 The name Glashütte Limburg is no longer in use since 2017.
 Bega was founded in 1945 by goldsmith and steel engraver Heinrich Gantenbrink.